fbpx

 Preslav Nakov has established himself as one of the leading experts on the use of AI against propaganda and disinformation.
 He has been very influential in the field of natural language processing and text mining, publishing hundreds of peer reviewed research papers.
 He spoke to us about his work dealing with the ongoing problem of online misinformation.

 1. What do you think about the on-going infodemic?
-With your extensive work on fake news, do you think there will be a point where we can see a decrease in such content?
+With your extensive work on fake news and misinformation, do you think there will be a point where we can see a decrease in such content?

 2. What drove you to pursue research in the fake news and misinformation domain?